aputtapa000/subsyncer/README.md

 - `[` : Jump back 5 seconds.
 - `]` : Jump forward 5 seconds.

+## Testing
+The program creates a `*_synced.srt` file so as to not mess with the original srt file.
+To test playback you should select the synced srt file either through your video player or by renaming or making a copy of your video file to match the subtitle file's title.

 ## Limitations
 - The application currently supports only `.srt` subtitle files.
+- The application currently supports `.mkv`,`.mp4`,`.avi` video file formats.
+There is no limitation to the length of the video files, however.
 - Requires VLC media player to be installed and properly configured.
 - The GUI may not scale well on very high-resolution displays.
 - Limited error handling for corrupted subtitle files.